fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_meta.chain.md

 ## Overview
 :::module
-  Provides `/chain` command.

-  It allows you to run another 2 commands.
+  This module provides the `/chain` command, which allows executing `two commands` sequentially:

-  The first command is `any command`.
+  1. The first command, is `any command`.
+(Required)

-  The second command is `the chain command`.
+  2. The second command, is `/chain` command.
+(Optionally)

 :::